 While on the subject of NOFI equipment, I have never been a fan of the plastic loop connection which split even during a training exercise in calm water using a small MOS system photo left.

-The original white plastic strap was threaded through the loops and then the cord is tightened and the strap is secured with the cord to the tension rope.
+The original white plastic strap was threaded through the loops and then the cord is tightened and the strap is secured with the cord to the bottom tension rope.

 This shows yet again the necessity for spare cord and a tool box to be present during either the real incident or training exercises.